hashicorp/terraform-provider-azurerm/website/docs/ephemeral-resources/key_vault_secret.html.markdown

 The following attributes are exported:

+* `expiration_date` - The date and time at which the Key Vault Secret expires and is no longer valid.

-* `version` - The current version of the Key Vault Secret.
+* `not_before_date` - The earliest date at which the Key Vault Secret can be used.

 * `value` - The Key Vault Secret value.